 RIDE THE HIGH COUNTRY

 This is Sam Peckinpah’s second film, another Western, released in 1962.
-In it one can see the start of the transition from traditional to revisionist Westerns which Peckinpah himself would advance more spectacularly with ‘The Wild Bunch’ .
+In it one can see the start of the transition from traditional to revisionist Westerns which Peckinpah himself would contribute to later in his career, notably with ‘The Wild Bunch’.

 As is often the case with Peckinpah there is a strong elegiac theme.
-How could there not be with two old timers together for one last time, this being Scott’s last film and one of McCrea’s last.
+How could there not be with two old-timers together for one last hurrah, this being Scott’s last film and one of McCrea’s last.

 The characters they play (who know each other from way back) have both fallen on hard times but have reacted in different ways.

-Steve (McCrae) is happy enough to take on a low paid and dangerous job: transporting gold down from à mine up in the mountains back down to the bank.
+Steve (McCrae) is happy enough to take on a low-paid and dangerous job, that of transporting gold from à mine up in the mountains back down to the bank which is employing him.

-Gil (Scott) has become a bit of a Wild West showman who only agrees to accompany Steve because he plans to steal the gold even if this brings him into conflict with his old partner.
+Gil (Scott) has become a Wild West huckster who only agrees to accompany Steve because he plans to steal the gold, even if this brings him into conflict with his old partner.

 Tagging along is Gil’s young sidekick, Heck, who has no qualms about committing robbery.